apache/river-container/README.md

 Mahalo.
 Leave the service browser running while we start up a "Hello-world" service, below.

-# Compile a "Hello-World" Service
+## Compile a "Hello-World" Service

 <i>Maybe the 'hello-world' example should be included in the container deliverable?
-Please comment on 'dev@river.apache.org'.</i>

-<i>Eventually, we should be able to create this example service using a Maven
+Please comment on 'dev@river.apache.org'.
+Eventually, we should be able to create this example service using a Maven archetype.</i>
-archetype.</i>

 Using git, pull the examples from https://github.com/trasukg/river-container-examples.

-'cd' into your hello-example' directory, and then
+'cd' into your hello-example' directory, and then:

     mvn clean install

-# Deploy and run the "Hello-World" Service
+## Deploy and run the "Hello-World" Service

 When Maven is done, you should be able to see the finished service archive, 'hello-module/target/hello-module-1.0-SNAPSHOT.jar'